mjlyons/apollo-client-demo/README.md

 }
 ```

-You'll also see the client is making `list_revisions` and `get_temporary_link` calls again.
+You'll also see the client is making `list_revisions` and `get_temporary_link` REST API calls again.

-## Gradually ramping up traffic to your GraphQL server
+### Gradually ramping up traffic to your GraphQL server

-You could extend this to ramp up traffic to a specific resolver rather than switching from 0% to 100%.
-Using feature gating, you could start by removing the @client directive for a small percentage of clients.
-As you feel more comfortable sending more traffic to the server's resolver you would adjust the feature gate to remove the @client directive for more clients up to 100%.
+You could extend the "gradual rolllout" approach to ramp up traffic to a specific resolver rather than switching from 0% to 100%.
+Using feature gating, you'd start by removing the @client directive for a small percentage of clients.
+As you feel more comfortable sending additional traffic to the server's resolver you would adjust the feature gate to remove the @client directive for more clients.
+Eventually you'll be out to 100% and fully rolled out.

 ### Reusing the same resolver code on client and server

 The code to decompose GraphQL into REST API calls is shared between client & server in `common-src/resolvers.mjs`.
-You're using the same code if you're only using the client, only using the server, or using a mix of both.
-This means you don't need to do write any new code to move parts of your GraphQL schema from the client to a GraphQL server.
+You don't need to do write any new code to move parts of your GraphQL schema from the client to a GraphQL server.